—AAUW’s Equity Network — An Inclusive Community with One Goal: Equity for All

 Branch Awards Announced

 Don’t wait or you will lose your rights in national’s member services database.
-Even if your officers are the same as last year, you must submit the new list.
+Even if your officers are the same as last year, you must submit the new list before June 30–once to national and once to Ohio.
 While you are doing this, consider appointing another member to have rights to access the data in case you are unable to do it.
-Note: we restrict your contact information to the password-protected Branch Resources page.
+Note: AAUW Ohio restricts your contact information to the password-protected Branch Resources page.
 Check there for emails.

 Updating officers is a two-part job–once with national and once with Ohio.